KratosMultiphysics/Examples/multilevel_monte_carlo/validation/poisson_equation/README.md

 We want to highlight that in the `SimulationScenario` class we added the `EvaluateQuantityOfInterest(self)` function with respect to the `AnalysisStage` base class.
 This function computes the QoI, given the results of the analysis.
 In addition, we see `ModifyInitialProperties(self)` modifies the property `KratosMultiphysics.HEAT_FLUX` of our PDE.
 Such class can be found inside each algorithm folder.

+The bash files `run_with_pycompss.sh` are located inside each algorithm folder.

 The problem can be run with four different algorithms:

 * Synchronous Monte Carlo (SMC),